conorwalsh99/ml-for-sports-betting/README.md

 ## Overview

 This repository contains the code used to run the betting experiments in our paper "Machine learning for sports betting: Should model selection be based on accuracy or calibration?", published in Machine Learning with Applications ([https://doi.org/10.1016/j.mlwa.2024.100539](https://www.sciencedirect.com/science/article/pii/S266682702400015X?via%3Dihub)).
 The implementation provided here enables reproducibility of our experiments and offers a foundation for further exploration in this domain.
+While archived, this repo is still available to be forked by researchers who wish to build upon this work.

 ## Getting Started